Benemerito De Las Americas: Housing

 CEBA has 50 houses and 4 apartment buildings the students would live in, thereby allowing students from all over the Mexican Republic to attend.
 These houses were divided between female and male students.
 Every house consisted of 18 boys or girls and every apartment building has 112 students.
 A married adult couple was assigned to each house or apartment building to take care of the students and their medical or other needs they could have.

 Honor Code

 Because the school was a religiously based school, students and teachers had to follow an Honor Code, based on LDS Church standards.
 The school honor code specified how students should dress everyday and how to behave in order to stay at the school.
 For example, smoking and drinking alcohol inside or outside the school would lead to the termination of the student’s studies.
 Students wore a uniform when they went to classes and they dressed modestly when they were not in school.

 Transition to MTC

-On January 29, 2013, the LDS Church announced the school would be closed and converted into a MTC at the end of the current school year.
+On January 29, 2013, the LDS Church announced the school would be closed and converted into a Missionary training center (MTC) at the end of the current school year.
 The new MTC opened June 26, 2013.